 Lunches are never easy.
-You open the fridge and hope something jumps out dancing the salsa, shaking the tubs of parmesan and olives like maracas.
-After A YEAR of this madness (I repeat, A YEAR) I decided enough was enough and baked a caramelised onion and feta galette, then had difficulty photographing it because it blended into the wooden work surface.
+You open the fridge and hope something delicious jumps out, provocatively dancing the salsa, shaking the tubs of parmesan and olives like maracas.
+After a year of this working-from-home madness, I repeat, A YEAR, I decided to bake a caramelised onion and feta galette which I had been threatening to do for a while, then had difficulty photographing it because it blended into the wooden work surface.
 Which got me thinking.

 When you’re four years old, all your favourite foods create a patchwork of various shades of beige.
 It is so far from eating the rainbow, it is more like eating the earth.
 Without the health benefits.

 On your plate you may have some fish fingers, chips, or those wonderful potato smiley faces which still hold a treasured place in my heart.
-Instead of fish fingers, you might prefer sausages or chicken nuggets, and then you round off the meal with some chocolate ice cream or a cookie.
-Your ever-patient parents despair as you wrinkle your nose at broccoli and cauliflower but it’s so hard to explain: Mum, Dad, they simply don’t match my colour scheme!
+Instead of fish fingers, you might prefer chicken nuggets and maybe some mashed potato, and then you round off the meal with a cookie.
+Your ever-patient parents despair as you wrinkle your nose at broccoli and sprouts but it’s so hard to explain: Mum, Dad, they simply don’t match my colour scheme!

 Galettes are freeform rustic tarts; there is no tin to line, no hairline cracks to seal.
 They are messy and imprecise and everyone loves them for it.
 They are proud of being themselves in a world full of flans and quiches.
 We should all aspire to be like a galette.

-It bronzed in the oven, like a sunbather on a lounger, the egg-washed pastry turning gold, while the onions sizzled merrily.
-The salty tang of feta cream complemented the onions’ sweetness, and that lovely flaky pastry was crisp with no soggy bottom in sight.
-I served it with a bitter leaf salad, garnished with slivered radishes and pine nuts to off-set all that sweet richness.
+It bronzed in the oven, like a sunbather on a lounger, the egg-washed pastry darkening to gold, while the onions sizzled merrily.
+The salty tang of feta cream complemented the onions’ sweetness, and that lovely flaky pastry was crisp without a soggy bottom in sight.
+I served the caramelised onion and feta galette with a bitter leaf salad, garnished with slivered radishes and pine nuts to off-set all that sweet richness.

 After all, beige foods aren’t bad.
 They can just be a little frustrating to photograph.
 Not that four-year-old me would have really minded.